cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 Back to `http://localhost:8080` and we will continue the installation.

-On the first screen, just select your preferred language and the enter a name for your Joomla site:
+On the first screen, just select your preferred language then enter a name for your Joomla site:

 ![Name your site](./images/admin_step_1.png)